Ponsonby Rd accident: Auckland finance manager Gregory John Spooner dies after being struck by car

 In 2008, a pedestrian suffered moderate injuries after they were hit by a bus on Ponsonby Rd.

-Meanwhile, New speed limits on Auckland CBD roads will come into force later this month.
+Meanwhile, new speed limits on Auckland CBD roads will come into force later this month.

 As part of Auckland Transport's (AT) Safe Speeds programme, there will be lower speed limits for about 600 roads in Auckland's city centre, and on some roads in the Rodney local board area and in the Franklin local board area from June 30.